 Like most of us, Mark Burgess initially managed the machines through scripting and manual intervention.
 Unfortunately, due to the differences found across the various Linux flavors in play, the scripts being used grew well beyond a reasonable level of maintainability, which ultimately necessitated a better, more time-efficient solution.

-As CFEngine adoption began to gain traction, Burgess shifted his focus from theoretical physics to computer science and began researching ways to apply the principles of scientific modelling to understanding computer systems.
+As CFEngine adoption began to gain traction, Burgess shifted his focus from theoretical physics to computer science and began researching ways to apply the principles of scientific modeling to understanding computer systems.
 Five years after its initial release, CFEngine was rewritten to better represent a manifesto for creating self-healing systems that Burgess write at the USENIX/LISA98 conference.

 Looking back on it now, it was a really big deal.